Let’s talk about clothes today. Specifically some advice on building an ethical wardrobe from scratch.

 Taking stock of your existing wardrobe and removing anything you don’t wear or don’t like is an important first step.
 Shopping ethically isn’t necessarily the cheapest, so learning from previous mistakes is imperative to help you get the most for your money and help you to avoid rash impulse purchases.

 Does the world need more decluttering advice?
 Probably not.
-I’ll aim to keep it brief for anyone interested in how I manage my wardrobe.
-Admittedly, I’ve never been a big shopper so my own wardrobe was never particularly large in the first place, but a regular declutter (perhaps twice a year) helps me keep on top of things and allows me to re-evaluate my wardrobe to see what is and isn’t working.
+I’ll aim to keep it brief for anyone interested in how I manage my own ethical wardrobe.
+Admittedly, I’ve never been a big shopper so my own wardrobe was never particularly large in the first place.
+However, a regular declutter (perhaps twice a year) helps me keep on top of things and allows me to re-evaluate my wardrobe to see what is and isn’t working.

 1) clothes you no longer wear, are worn out, no longer fit, no longer suit, or you don’t like.